ctdegroot/mme3303/slides/unit-01a/slides.md

 - What is the difference between a fluid and a solid?

 > - Solids have a fixed shape; fluids take the shape of their container.
-> - Fluids deform continuously under the applicaiton of a shear stress.
+> - Fluids deform continuously under the application of a shear stress.
 > - Both liquids and gases are fluids.
 <!-- .element: class="annotation-space" -->